Get help from our family support team

 Online Autism Advice Workshops and Courses

-We have been running Online Autism Advice Workshops by video link since April about topics including Meeting Sensory Needs, Managing Anger Emotional Self-Regulation, and a brand-new one looking at Food Refusal in Autistic Children, and a new workshop about Autism in Girls, with autism advocate Carly Jones MBE.
+We are currently running Online Autism Advice Workshops by video link about topics including Meeting Sensory Needs, Managing Anger, Food Refusal in Autistic Children, and a new workshop about Autism in Girls, with autism advocate Carly Jones MBE.